Mark McGhee: Playing career

 McGhee moved to Germany in the summer of 1984, with Hamburg paying Aberdeen a transfer fee of £330,000.
 His time there was not a success, primarily due to injuries, and McGhee moved back to Scotland 16 months later after scoring only 12 goals to join Celtic in a £170,000 deal.
 McGhee won a further Scottish Premier Division title in 1986 as Celtic pipped Hearts on goal difference.
 The following year saw McGhee struggle at Parkhead through injury and the inability to displace Mo Johnston and Brian McClair from the starting line-up.
-However, the departure of several Celtic players in the summer of 1987 gave McGhee a new lease of life at Celtic Park and he won a League and Scottish Cup double in the club's Centenary Season.
+The departure of several Celtic players in the summer of 1987 gave McGhee a new lease of life at Celtic Park and he won a League and Scottish Cup double in the club's centenary season.
 He won a further Scottish Cup in 1989 and was Celtic's top scorer that season, also finishing joint top scorer in the Scottish Premier Division alongside Aberdeen's Charlie Nicholas.

 McGhee joined Newcastle United for a second time in 1989.
 He quickly forged a successful partnership up front with Micky Quinn, and their goals saw Newcastle come close to gaining promotion to the First Division (the top-tier in England at that time), finishing third in the Second Division.
 McGhee and Quinn were less prolific the following season, and the arrival of Ossie Ardiles as manager in March 1991 saw McGhee dropped from the team.

 A brief spell in Sweden at IK Brage followed before McGhee joined Reading as player-manager in May 1991.
 He finally retired from playing in 1993 due to injury.

-During his playing career, McGhee also won four caps and scored two goals for the Scotland national football team.
+During his playing career, McGhee won four caps and scored two goals for the Scotland national football team.